joselado/spinflare/README.md

 sudo apt-get install liblapack-dev

 ## Example
 The example below shows the calculations of the dynamical structure factor of a Heisenberg chain with S=1 and 48 sites.
-This computations shows The emergence of the bulk Haldane gap and the gapless fractionalizated edge modes.
+This computation shows the emergence of the bulk Haldane gap and the gapless fractionalizated edge modes.
 ![Alt text](images/dyncorr_Haldane.png?raw=true "Dynamical correlator of the Haldane Heisenberg model")